bcherny/ngimport/README.md

 ### Limitations

+- Angular builtins (`$http`, `$rootScope`) will be undefined until you bootstrap your app.
+This is due to the way Angular creates injectors.
+Be careful to either not use these builtins at the top level, or bootstrap the app before you do.
 - If transpiling to CommonJS, be careful to destructure the import rather than importing a default value.
 Otherwise when the exported reference updates, your consumer will still have a pointer to the old, undefined reference.

 ## License